pakal/rsfile/doc/native_io_concepts.rst

     The logical representation of a disk file, is its filesystem **inode**.

 Open file object
-    This kernel-level object represents an open stream to a file.
+    This kernel-level object (also called "open file description", but not to be confused with "open file descriptors") represents an open stream to a file.
 As such, it contains references to the target disk file, as well as transient state information relative to the open stream (current file offset, miscellaneous caching and locking information...).
-    In the case of stream inheritance, or other stream duplication mechanisms, a single file object can end up being shared by several processes.
+In the case of stream inheritance, or other stream duplication mechanisms, a single open file object can end up being shared by several processes.
 Creating too many of these objects is what leads to the sly 'too many open files' error.

-File descriptor
+Open file descriptor
     This type (C file descriptor on Posix systems, file Handle on windows platforms) mostly acts as a "pointer" to an open file object.
 It is typically an integer used as an index in a per-process "open file table".
 Several of these "open file references" can target the same open file objects,